salymk/weather-journal-app/README.md

 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions To Run Project
-If you already node installed, run in the terminal:
+If you already have node installed, run in the terminal:
 1) npm i -D express
 2) npm i -D cors
 3) npm i -D body-parser